junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean smoothens out his trench coat and fixes his tie.
 The tears and cuttings don't look half as bad this way.

-"It's too dangerous out here," Cas's voice is croaked, tone warning, "They can be anywhere, any statues."
+"It's too dangerous out here," Cas's voice is croaked, tone warning.
+"They can be anywhere, any statues."
 He nods at across street, Dean follows his sight, noticing the two statues standing in the light lit from the mansion, the statues of a mother and a son.
 The remnants of the rain dripping on their faces, it's almost like their eyes are gleaming, staring intensely at the house.

 "He's right, too much temporal disturbance, I can't get a good reading," the Doctor says, swinging the sonic screwdriver a few times like trying vainly to fix an used-up ink pen.
 "If the Angels are in this city, we're sitting ducks out here.
 Let's go inside first."